DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 In the heart of the Zona Romantica gay neighbourhood and right on Los Muertos Beach is the Sapphire Ocean Club.
 Not only is this a lovely spot to sunbathe and have a cocktail, but there's also a bistro serving yummy food.
 Bistrot Local is the brainchild of Swiss chef Michel Pascal Ferrari.
 He combines the sophistication of his homeland with the warmth of his adoptive Mexico.
 We loved the huge prawns and the very pretty beachside ambience.
 Bistrot Local is open for breakfast, lunch and dinner.

-Not only does No Way José have one of the best names ever, but this restaurant serves mouthwatering contemporary Mexican cuisine representing every region in Mexico.
+Not only does OK José have one of the best names ever, but this restaurant serves mouthwatering contemporary Mexican cuisine representing every region in Mexico.
 We love that their menu includes things like ‘sexy coffees' and the dessert ‘chocolate ecstasy'!
-No Way José has won quite a few culinary awards and the staff are very happy to accommodate dietary requirements or even personal preference.
+OK José has won quite a few culinary awards and the staff is very happy to accommodate dietary requirements or even personal preferences.
 They also have regular special events with live music to enjoy as you eat.

 Café des Artistes

 Café des Artistes is the place to go for haute cuisine in Puerto Vallarta, although we are in love with the stunning decor as well.
 Chef Thierry Blouet has created a menu of Mexican-inspired French cuisine in this little urban oasis.
 The dress code is ‘casual elegant', making it the perfect place to come for a special occasion.
 The multi-level building provides a variety of experiences, from the leafy interior jungle to a room dripping with crystals.
 You can choose from an incredible six-course tasting menu, which also has a vegetarian option available.